swiftxml/Roadmap/README.md

 A roadmap of things that should or could come for the SwiftXML project.

-## Known problems
+## Known issues

-Known problems should be resolved as soon as possible.
+Known issues should be resolved as soon as possible.

 - Pipeline: A first compilation (or after `swift package clean`) gives warnings about missing dependencies (but then compiles just fine).